Sorting

 true

-, we iterate over one element of the collection at a time.
+.sort methodIn order to sort our list of dishes, we will have to iterate over the array and compare every set of items.
+So far, when we've iterated with methods like .each or .collect, we iterate over one element of the collection at a time.
 Now, in order to compare the elements in our array to one another, we need an enumerator that allows us to yield two elements at once.
-That's where the .sort
+That's where the .sort method comes in.

 The sort method yields to a block with two elements.
 That block is the comparator, so it should compare the two elements and return 0 if they are the same, -1 if the first is less than the second, and 1 if the first is greater than the second